jack-bradshaw/Avatar/README.md

 Found element field2
 ```

-<strong>Remember: IDs are case sensitive.</strong>

-Additionally, the `ElementUtil.getUniqueElementById(JavaFileObject, String)` method can be used to get a single element by ID.
-This method expects to find only one element with the supplied ID, and will throw an exception if none or multiple are found.
+For convenience, the `ElementUtil.getUniqueElementById(JavaFileObject, String)` method is also provided.
+This method returns a single element, but it will throw an exception if the requested ID is not unique or is not found.

 ## End-to-end example
 Some context is necessary for a good example, so we will define a few source files and then some tests files.
 This example assumes you are familiar with the basic concepts of Java annotations, annotation processors and unit testing.